P.P. Vaidyanathan Elected to Indian National Academy of Engineering

 EAS New Horizons Diversity, Equity & Inclusion Award

 The Division of Engineering and Applied Sciences seeks nominations to recognize and honor individuals within the EAS community who have actively contributed to EAS’s goal to be a diverse, equitable, and inclusive engineering community.
 The award is available to members of the EAS community, including current students, postdoctoral scholars, staff, and faculty.
 Nominations are due Wednesday, May 19, 2021 and are accepted from anyone in the EAS community, EAS alumni and members of the Caltech community.
 Click here for full description of how to make a nomination.

-Professor Hajimiri Elected to National Academy of Inventors
+Professor Yu-Chong Tai Elected to the National Academy of Engineering

 Yu-Chong Tai, Anna L. Rosen Professor of Electrical Engineering and Medical Engineering; Andrew and Peggy Cherng Medical Engineering Leadership Chair; Executive Officer for Medical Engineering, has been elected to the National Academy of Engineering (NAE).
 Professor Tai was elected for "contributions to microelectromechanical system technologies and parylene-based biomedical microdevices."
 Election to the National Academy of Engineering is among the highest professional distinctions accorded to an engineer.
 Academy membership honors those who have made outstanding contributions to "engineering research, practice, or education, including, where appropriate, significant contributions to the engineering literature," and to "the pioneering of new and developing fields of technology, making major advancements in traditional fields of engineering, or developing/implementing innovative approaches to engineering education."
 [NAE release] [Caltech story]